lude-bri/Philosophers_42/README.md

 >[!IMPORTANT]
 > While pthread is powerful, it requires careful programming to avoid issues like deadlocks, race conditions, and other concurrency-related bugs.

+### Data type

+The `pthread_t` data type is an identifier used by the POSIX threads library to uniquely identify threads.
+Its actual implementation is platform and implementation-dependent, as the POSIX standard doesn't dictate how it must be implemented, only how it should behave.

+In many systems:

+- `pthread_t` is often implemented as an opaque type, which might be a simple integer, pointer, or a more complex type.
+- Underneath, this identifier typically points to or represents data structures containing all information related to a particular thread, such as its stack, state and attributes.

 # 3. Mutexes

 # 4. Concurrent Algorithms and Data Racing